stephengold/Maud/README.md

 ### Overview of the user interface

-Maud's user interface consists of 3 screens: "Start", "Editor", and "Bind".
+Maud's user interface consists of 4 screens:
+"Start", "Editor", "Display Settings", and "Bind".
 The Start Screen loads first.
 It merely displays the Maud logo while initialization completes.
 It should automatically transition to the Editor Screen after a few seconds.

 The Editor Screen is Maud's main screen, where 3-D models are visualized, browsed, and edited.
 There's a menu bar across the top and a message bar across the bottom.
-The rest of the user interface is split into overlapping sub-windows called "tools".
+The rest of its user interface is split into overlapping sub-windows called "tools".

 ![screenshot](https://i.imgur.com/FA5EX1s.png "Editor Screen with 3 tools visible and a menu active")

 #### Tools

-At last count, Maud had 51 tools.
+At last count, Maud had 50 tools.
 Each tool can be independently hidden or made visible.

 Selecting a tool makes it visible and moves it to the top layer for convenient